 In this, Q stands for output, L for labour and K for capital which is held constant in the short run.
+Thus, the concept of returns to a factor is concerned with the study of how output changes when the amount f variable factor, such as labour is increased.

-Thus, the concept of returns to a factor is concerned with the study of how output changes when the amount of variable factor, such as labour is increased.
+To understand this, first we will study some concepts of physical products that are generally used forthe study of returns to a variable factor.
+Regarding physical production of factors there are three concepts

-To understand this, first we will study some concepts of physical products that are generally used for the study of returns to a variable factor.
-Regarding physical production of factors there are three concepts:
+Total Product (TP): Total product of a variable factor is the amount of total output produced by agiven quantity of the variable factor, keeping the quantity of other factors such as capital constant.

-A. Total Product (TP): Total product of a variable factor is the amount of total output produced by a given quantity of the variable factor, keeping the quantity of other factors such as capital constant.
-B. Average Product (AP): The average product of a variable factor (labour) is the total output divided by the amount of labour employed with a given quantity of fixed factors used to produce a commodity.
-Symbolically,
+A. Average Product (AP): The average product of a variable factor (labour) is the total output dividedby the amount of labour employed with a given quantity of fixed factors used to produce a commodity.
+Symbolically, factor.